Rafal-G/constraint-list-builder/README.md

 In the above example if you've added `node1` to the list you can only add `node2` or `node3`. `node4` cannot be added.
 Since `node4` does not allow any nodes to be added if `node4` is ever added to the list, no other nodes can be added after it.

-# Tests
-`npm test`

 # Huge thanks to:
 tsmean - for their excellent article https://www.tsmean.com/articles/how-to-write-a-typescript-library/

 https://journal.artfuldev.com - for their article on setting up unit tests https://journal.artfuldev.com/unit-testing-node-applications-with-typescript-using-mocha-and-chai-384ef05f32b2

 # Todo
-- Need to do a writeup on what this is for.
 - More unit test.
 - FIX BUG WHERE if first node being added doesn't have a correct id.